Calendar Booking Process

 - Boulder Ensemble Theatre Company

-Their status of partner organizations will be up for review in Spring, 2018.
+The status of partner organizations will be up for review in Fall of 2021.

 The Dairy Arts Center is not only a venue, but also a producer.
 We offer Music performances to round out the theater, dance, cinema, and visual art experiences also available at the Dairy.
 The music we offer is unique to Boulder, not duplicative of other music ensembles or venues, and as such adds value to Boulder as an arts destination.